 - Do you have a quantitative or qualitative target that will both inspire your team (financials don’t always “wow” the masses) and withstand the test of time?

 Regardless of which category you and your Hedgehog decided upon, remember to make sure you are not basing your decision on what seems most doable and therefore, defeating the purpose of the “A” (Audacious) in BHAG.
+A true BHAG will stretch you and becoming a unifying focal point of effort to increase team spirit and help you reach your long term goals.
 Now, go forth and write your BHAG!

 Your trusty, hairy Hedgehog